Enable logging for troubleshooting

 - We recommend that an access control list is applied to the log file folder.
 It is to ensure that only authorized user or computer accounts can access the stored files.

 - Duplicate log files remain locally.
 These files can be left on the computer.
 But if you want to remove them, first stop the Profile Management Service.
 Delete the log file and the configuration log file.
 Then restart the computer.

 - Set NTFS and SMB share level permissions to Domain computers Read/Write.

-If Path to log file is not configured in GP, the value from the .ini file is used.
+If the Path to log file policy is not configured in GP, the value from the .ini file is used.
 If this policy is not configured in GP or the .ini file, the default location %SystemRoot%\System32\Logfiles\UserProfileManager is used.

 For the special case of Citrix Virtual Desktops Machine Creation Services, a local, persistent folder is mapped to the C drive at C:\Program Files\Citrix\PvsVM\Service\PersistedData.
 It is a good location to store up to 15 MB of log data.
-If you use it, note the limit on Maximum size of the log file.
+If you use it, note the limit on the Maximum size of the log file.